floriandorau/awesome-list/database/README.md

 ## Rethink DB ##

-The open-source database for the realtime web https://rethinkdb.com/
+_The open-source database for the realtime web_.

+https://rethinkdb.com/